Panda Express Allergen Menu

 Vegan & Vegetarian Allergen Considerations

-- Steamed White Rice
+• Steamed White Rice

-- Chow Mein (contains wheat & soy)
+• Chow Mein (this has wheat and soy)

 Cross-Contamination & Kitchen Safety